 Why is it important to know where your pension is invested?

 Quite simply, because you could miss out if you didn't.
-All investments go up and down so you may end up with less than you invested.
-That said, not all investments are the same and the difference could have a significant impact on your pension.
+Not all investments are the same and the difference could have a significant impact on your pension.
+That said, all investments go up and down so you may end up with less than you invested.

-To illustrate that, look at the graph below.
-The blue line shows the performance of one of the UK's most successful managed funds, Invesco Perpetual High Income, which is an investment choice for some pensions.
+To illustrate, look at the graph below.
+The blue line shows the performance of one of the UK's most popular managed funds of the last 20 years, which is an investment choice for some pensions.